KittyGiraudel/awesome-sass/README.md

 * [SassyStrings](https://github.com/Team-Sass/Sassy-Strings): a collection of functions to manipulate strings
 * [SassyLogger](https://github.com/HugoGiraudel/SassyLogger): a message logger in Sass
 * [SassyGradients](https://github.com/HugoGiraudel/SassyGradients): a collection of tools to help manipulate gradients in a dynamic way
+* [Sassy Starter](https://github.com/minamarkham/sassy-starter): a starter toolkit based on Scalable and Modular Architecture for CSS (SMACSS) for Sass (SCSS) projects.

 ## On [my blog](http://hugogiraudel.com)